Edgemont, New York: Schools

 Greenville is known for its public schools, served by the Edgemont Union Free School District.
-This district consists of three schools: Edgemont Junior/Senior High School, Greenville Elementary School and Seely Place Elementary School.
+This district consists of three schools: Edgemont Junior/Senior High School, Greenville Elementary School, and Seely Place Elementary School.
 Each elementary school has students from kindergarten through 6th grade.
 Edgemont Junior/Senior High School, which sits on an 80 acre campus, contains students from grades 7 through 12.

-In the U.S. News & World Report 2018 ranking of public schools, Edgemont was ranked 14th in the New York State and 87th nationwide.
-In Newsweek magazine's 2007 ranking of public high schools nationwide, Edgemont was ranked first in Westchester County and 41st nationwide.
+In the U.S. News & World Report 2018 ranking of public schools, Edgemont was ranked 14th in New York State and 87th nationwide.
+In Newsweek magazine's 2007 ranking of public high schools, Edgemont was ranked first in Westchester County and 41st nationwide.
 Similarly, in Newsweek's 2006 public high school listings, Edgemont was ranked second in Westchester County and 56th nationwide.
 The magazine's 2005 listings ranked Edgemont first in Westchester County and 26th in the nation.
-Similarly, in Westchester Magazine's 2005 rankings of public schools (the most recent time the magazine ranked schools on any criteria other than income), Edgemont was ranked first of 44 public schools in the county.
+Similarly, in Westchester Magazine's 2005 rankings of public schools (the most recent time the magazine ranked schools on any criteria other than income), Edgemont was ranked first among 44 public schools in the county.
 In 1999, U.S. News & World Report named Edgemont as one of its "examples of excellence" for a suburban public school.